mkohli1997/twitter-profile-recommendation/final_report.md

 **Approach 2: Applying K - Means Clustering on Tf-IDF Features and Text Subjectivity**

-> By using text subjectivity as a feature instead of sentiment, users
-> who expressed an opinion on a certain topic (i.e. more subjective
-> tweets) would have similar subjectivity scores.
-Adding it as a feature
-> could enable them to look at diversified content, but this approach
-> failed to give us good clusters as there were many dissimilar tweet
-> documents that ended up in the same cluster.
+By using text subjectivity as a feature instead of sentiment, users who expressed an opinion on a certain topic (i.e. more subjective tweets) would have similar subjectivity scores.
+Adding it as a feature could enable them to look at diversified content, but this approach failed to give us good clusters as there were many dissimilar tweet documents that ended up in the same cluster.

-1.  **Approach 3: Latent Dirichlet Allocation (LDA) and K - Means
+**Approach 3: Latent Dirichlet Allocation (LDA) and K - Means Clustering**
-    > Clustering**

-> This approach enabled us to extract a number of topics from the tweet
-> documents using LDA to distinguish users based on the topics contained
-> in their tweets This approach gave us an initial soft-clustering of
-> tweet documents, after which the final K - Means algorithm was
-> performed on the probability distribution of documents.
-This approach
-> gave us the best results.
+This approach enabled us to extract a number of topics from the tweet documents using LDA to distinguish users based on the topics contained in their tweets This approach gave us an initial soft-clustering of tweet documents, after which the final K - Means algorithm was performed on the probability distribution of documents.
+This approach gave us the best results.

-1.  **<u>IMPLEMENTATION</u>**
+VI.  **<u>IMPLEMENTATION</u>**

 **<u>Step - 1: Applying LDA and extracting topics from the Tweet Documents</u>**